 It is an intellectual adventure for young people to have the opportunity to talk about philosophy in a group, and to recognize that the world is puzzling to all of us!
 Participating in a philosophical community of inquiry allows young people to express their own perspectives, listen to one another, challenge and build on each another's thinking, and make better sense of their own views and ideas.
 The discussion of unsettled and contestable questions helps students to explore the mysteries of human existence and to learn to think for themselves.

-Drs.
-Keith Topping and Steven Trickey found that 10-to-12-year-old students who participated in one hour of weekly philosophical discussion over 16 months improved their verbal, non-verbal and quantitative scores on the widely-respected Cognitive Abilities Test (CAT3, 2001) by an average of 7 points, compared to a control group whose scores remained steady.
+In 2007, Drs.
+Keith Topping and Steven Trickey conducted a series of studies in Scotland,1 and found that 10-to-12-year-old students who participated in one hour of weekly philosophical discussion over 16 months improved their verbal, non-verbal and quantitative scores on the widely-respected Cognitive Abilities Test (CAT3, 2001) by an average of 7 points, compared to a control group whose scores remained steady.

 Especially exciting was the finding that gains made during the initial 16-month study continued in the experimental group two years after the sessions had stopped, while the scores of the control group marginally declined.2